intel/zephyr.js/docs/uart.md

 `void write(Buffer data);`

 Write data out to the UART TX line. `data` is a string that will be written.
-Returned is a Promise that, on success will be void, and upon error will contain an `Error` object with a name and message for the error.

 ### UARTConnection.setReadRange